A strategy for literary exchange in the Euro-Mediterranean region

 Strategy consultation workshops

-To take our crucial strategy consultation work forward, a LAF Euro-Med working group was established following the Istanbul conferences, and a further series of three strategy workshops were planned.
-The first workshop was held in Beirut in July 2012 on the occasion of the inaugural Hay Beirut Festival, the second in Istanbul on the occasion of the Istanbul Tanpinar Literature Festival in October 2012, and the third and concluding conference was held in Valletta, Malta, on 5-7 April 2013.
+To take our strategy consultation work forward, a LAF Euro-Med working group was established following the Istanbul conferences, and further three strategy workshops were held: in Beirut in July 2012 on the occasion of the inaugural Hay Beirut Festival, in Istanbul on the occasion of the Istanbul Tanpinar Literature Festival in October 2012, and the third and concluding conference was held in Valletta, Malta, in April 2013.

 Download a summary and the recommendations of the 2011 conference recommendations in French or English